svn2github/icefaces-4-3/trunk/icefaces/ace/component/resources/icefaces.ace/jquery/ui/readme.txt

 ICE-9147: added support for header facet in ace:dialog
 ICE-9579: commented out code to programatically set datepicker width
 ICE-9001: added support for 'handle' attribute to Dialog widget
+ICE-10190: fix to hide the datepicker root/placeholder node when aria-hidden="true"